andreamari/polyquantum_test/README.md

 # FOR THE TRUE POLYQUANTUM [CLICK HERE](https://github.com/andreamari/polyquantum)

-**⚠️⚠️⚠️⚠️THIS REPOSITORY WAS CREATED FOR TESTING AND WILL BE CLOSED SOON⚠️⚠️⚠️⚠️⚠️**
+**⚠️⚠️⚠️⚠️THIS REPOSITORY WAS CREATED FOR TESTING AND IS NOW DEPRECATED⚠️⚠️⚠️⚠️⚠️**

 # Polyquantum_test
 _Open, collaborative, version-controlled research in quantum science_.